 Those members who have lived through this situation and are putting their lives back together, can find that helping other people who have just started the journey is a valuable way of giving back.
 These contributions to the healing of others and the bonds that come from them can be one of the most rewarding parts of our experience.
 SPA members keep in regular contact online, but there’s no pressure to do this if you’d rather not.

 Many members have benefitted from individual counselling support.
+This is something we strongly advocate because our self confidence and esteem can be severely eroded through living with this difficult situation.
+These can be rebuilt but help is often needed to do this effectively.
 We do not aim to replace professional counselling and one of our recommendations is that members seek some professional support, if they have not already done so.

 You may access nhs counselling by self referral or via your GP but this might involve a considerable waiting time.
 It is helpful to get support as soon as possible, so you might want to check if your employer (or your partner’s) operates an employee well-being scheme which covers you for counselling.